BYU-ITC-544/milestones/milestone-4/Milestone 4: Systems Set Up.md

 ### Step 2: Web Server

 Run these commands to set up your web server.
-Since this is not a web class the TAs will assist if needed in getting your database setup.
+Since this is not a web class the TAs will assist if needed in getting your website setup.

 1. Start by installing the web server software
     ```bash